What is the PLI Requirement for all Renewing or Newly Registered Members?

 - Most employer policies only cover employees while they are engaged with the employer but the coverage ends as soon as the employee-employer relationship is terminated.
 This potentially leaves the public and regulated members deprived of the benefit the PLI requirement was originally intended to provide.

 - Some employers have the power to decide if employees receive the benefit of coverage under their PLI plan or not.
 This gives employers the power to cut employees off if the employer is the complainant or is dissatisfied with the alleged* conduct of their employee. (* in a complaint under the HPA, regulated SLPs and audiologists are assumed innocent unless proven guilty but this doesn’t mean employers want to put their PLI on the line).

-- The existing rules did not include any extended reporting period (ERP) requirement.
-Complaints under the HPA can be initiated against a regulated SLP or audiologist at any time and can be investigated under the HPA for up to two years after the member ceases to be regulated by ACSLPA.
-Adding the ERP ensures that the public and members have better protection against complaints that arise after the fact.
+- Complaints under the HPA can be initiated against a regulated SLP or audiologist at any time and can be investigated under the HPA for up to two years after the member ceases to be regulated by ACSLPA.
+An extended reporting period (ERP) of two years ensures that the public and members have better protection against complaints that arise after the fact.